EduardGomezEscandell/finite_elements_1d_julia/README.md

 ```
         (w, ∂u/∂t) - (w, L(u)u) = (w, s)
 ```
-This generates two matrices and a vector, one for each term: `M`, `L` and `F`.
-Depending on the time integrator, these matrices are evaulated at one ore more points in time.
+This generates two matrices and a vector, one for each term: `M`, `L`, and `F`.
+Depending on the time integrator, these matrices are evaluated at one ore more points in time.
 For instance, with a Forward-Euler time scheme we get:
 ```
         M(t_old)*U(t) = Δt*F(t_old) + (M(t_old) - Δt*K(t_old))*U(t_old)